| |

 can be based on one, or sometimes two, reading

 passages.
-Some questions are not based on
+Some questions are not based on reading

-reading passages, but ask you to complete
+passages, but ask you to complete sentences.

 The critical reading section measures: